 - Increased Glycolysis: Excess sugar can increase the rate of glycolysis, the process that produces pyruvate from glucose.

 - Insulin ResistanceInsulin resistance is a condition where your body’s cells become less responsive to the hormone insulin.
-Imagine you have a key (insulin) that unlocks the door (cells) to let sugar (energy) in, but the key isn’t working as well as… Read More: High sugar intake can contribute to insulinYour pancreas produces the super hormone insulin, which is essential to your body’s metabolism.
+Imagine you have a key (insulin) that unlocks the door (cells) to let sugar (energy) in, but the key isn’t working as well as it should.
+Here’s a breakdown to make it clear: •… Read More: High sugar intake can contribute to insulinYour pancreas produces the super hormone insulin, which is essential to your body’s metabolism.
 Here’s a breakdown to make it clear: Definition: Insulin acts like a master key that unlocks the door for sugar (glucose) to enter your cells.
-Glucose… Read More resistance, which can disrupt glucose metabolism and potentially affect pyruvate levels.
+Glucose is the main source of energy for your body, and… Read More resistance, which can disrupt glucose metabolism and potentially affect pyruvate levels.

 Additional Information: